michaellperry/aggregator-toy/docs/removed-handler-immutable-props-design.md

         const immutableProps = this.items.get(key);
         if (immutableProps !== undefined) {
             this.items.delete(key);
-            // NEW: Pass immutableProps to handlers
+            // Pass immutableProps to handlers
             this.removedHandlers.forEach(handler => handler([], key, immutableProps as ImmutableProps));
         }
         // If item not found, silently ignore (already removed)